Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 The subnets are 10.0.0.0/12, 10.16.0.0/12, ..., 10.240.0.0/12.

+## Multicast IPv4 Traffic

+Multicast traffic uses specific multicast IP addresses, from 224.0.0.0 to 239.255.255.255.
+A multicast source (video camera, streaming source...) can send traffic to a multicast address.

+Clients can register to a multicast group using **IGMP** (Internet Group Management Protocol).
+IGMP lets routers know which interface has multicast receivers, and allows clients to join a multicast group.
+IGMP is encapsulated directly in an IP message (no transport layer) just like ICMP.

+The routing of multicast traffic uses **PIM** (Protocol-Independent Multicast).
+PIM is a protocol that helps routers determine the most efficient path to deliver multicast traffic to members of a multicast group.

 ### IPv6

 With the global use of Internet and the expansion of IoT, we are running out of 4-bytes IPv4 addresses.